pallupz/covid-vaccine-booking/README.md

 ### Usage:

-For the anyone not familiar with Python and using Windows, using the ```covid-vaccine-slot-booking.exe``` executable file (EDIT: removed for now due to unresolved errors) would be the easiest way.
+For the anyone not familiar with Python and using Windows, using the ```covid-vaccine-slot-booking.exe``` executable file (EDIT: EXE is not working at the moment due to unresolved errors) would be the easiest way.
 It might trigger an anti-virus alert.
 That's because I used ```pyinstaller``` to package the python code and it needs a bit more effort to avoid such alerts.

 OR